-The Danish Health Technology Council is expected to make 15-25 evaluations annually.
+The Danish Health Technology Council is expected to conduct 15-25 evaluations annually.

-Regional governments, hospital managements, and companies can submit proposals for evaluations to the Danish Health Technology Council.
-Companies can propose that health technologies be evaluated if they can show that the health technology likely does not lead to higher costs but will be costneutral or cost-saving.
-Regional governments and hospital managements must account for costs associated with the proposed health technology; for these applicants, however, there is no requirement for the health technology to be cost-neutral or cost-saving.
+The five Danish regions, hospital managements, and companies can submit proposals for evaluations to the Danish Health Technology Council.
+Companies can propose that health technologies be evaluated if they can show that it is probable that the health technology does not lead to increased total health care costs*.
+Regional and hospital managements must account for costs associated with the proposed health technology; for these applicants, however, there is no requirement for the health technology to be cost-neutral or cost-saving.

-The remit of the Danish Health Technology Council is broad and includes medical devices, but also treatments, diagnostic devices, rehabilitation, prevention, and types of organisation and collaboration in the provision of healthcare services.
+The subject field of the Danish Health Technology Council is broad and includes medical devices, but also treatments, diagnostic devices, rehabilitation, prevention, and organizational initiatives in relation to healthcare services.
 The Danish Health Technology Council does not make recommendations concerning medicines and other products, the primary effect of which is exerted through a pharmacological, immunological, or metabolic action.

-The Danish Health Technology Council can evaluate health technologies for use in hospitals, general practice and municipalities, if there is a cross-section with a hospital.
-The aim is to always evaluate health technologies based on their assessed value, and technologies will be compared with the best existing, already implemented alternative in Danish practice.
+The Danish Health Technology Council can evaluate health technologies for use in hospitals, general practice, and municipalities, if the technology interacts with hospital care.
+The aim is to always evaluate health technologies based on their assessed added value, and technologies will be compared with the best existing, already implemented alternative in Danish practice.
 In cases in which there is no actual alternative, the comparator will for example be no active treatment or, as proxy for this, placebo and/or sham.
 The assessment of the value of a technology includes:

 The process for the applicant for the evaluations is described in the process guide from the Danish Health Technology Council.
 You can also learn more about the evaluations in the Methodological guidelines from the Danish Health Technology Council, which applicants are recommended to read.